gmvoit/just-the-docs/descriptions/FittingData.md

 #### Minimum Pressure

 Another constraint on projected **ExpCGM** models comes from UV absorption-line observations.
-Photoionization models of such an absorbing cloud provide a pressure estimate, $P_{\rm min} (r)$, at the cloud's projected radius $r_\perp$.
-That estimate is likely to be a lower limit on the atmospheric pressure at $r = r_\perp$ for two reasons:
+Photoionization models of such an absorbing cloud provide a pressure estimate, $P_{\rm min}$, at $r = r_\perp$.
+That estimate is likely to be a lower limit on the atmospheric pressure at $r$ for two reasons:

-1. The cloud's distance $r$ from the atmosphere's center may be greater than $r_\perp$, and thermal pressure usually declines with radius in a galactic atmosphere.
+1. The cloud's actual distance from the atmosphere's center may be greater than $r_\perp$, and thermal pressure usually declines with radius in a galactic atmosphere.
-2. Thermal pressure may not be the only source of pressure that supports the cloud.
+2. Thermal pressure may not be the only source of pressure keeping the cloud from being compressed by its surroundings.

 ### Unresolved Properties

-Data sets with many objects ...
+Sometimes the only information we can gather about a galactic atmosphere is unresolved and represented a quantity integrated over solid angle.
+The output of an **ExpCGM** model can provide predictions for some of those unresolved properties.

+#### Integrated Compton Parameter

+#### Bolometric Luminosity

+#### Band Luminosity

+#### Line Luminosity

 ## Scaling Laws